cakephp/docs/en/orm/associations.rst

 - **propertyName**: The property name that should be filled with data from the associated table into the source table results.
 By default this is the underscored & singular name of the association so ``address`` in our example.
+- **strategy**: Defines the query strategy to use.
+Can use 'select' as an option.
 - **finder**: The finder method to use when loading associated records.

 Once this association has been defined, find operations on the Users table can